Less Wrong is a community blog devoted to refining the art of human rationality. Please visit our About page for more information.

 I think my views on this were expressed pretty clearly in "The Simple Truth".

 It's clear that the function of mapping reality is performed strictly by Outer Chalmers.
 The whole business of producing belief representations is handled by Bayesian structure in causal interactions.
 There's nothing left for the Inner Chalmers to do, but bless the whole affair with epiphenomenal meaning.
-So when it comes to talking about "accuracy", let alone "systematic accuracy", it seems like we should be able to determine it strictly by looking at the Outer Chalmers.
+Where now 'meaning' is something entirely unrelated to systematic map-territory correspondence or the ability to use that map to navigate reality.
+So when it comes to talking about "accuracy", let alone "systematic accuracy", it seems to me like we should be able to determine it strictly by looking at the Outer Chalmers.

 (B) In yesterday's text, I left out an assumption when I wrote: